bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 | remainder     |            | Unsigned | 4 octets  |
 | sample_rate   |            | Unsigned | 4 octets  |

-The *format* parameter are enumerated values as used in the [COG library](https://github.com/bbc/rd-ips-core-lib-cog2).
-The current set of known (compressed) *formats* taken from the [CogAudioFormat enum](https://github.com/bbc/rd-ips-core-lib-cog2/blob/master/cog/cogaudio.h#L23) are:
+The *format* parameter enumerated values are defined in [cogenums.py](../mediagrains/cogenums.py).
+The values originated from the [COG library](https://github.com/bbc/rd-ips-core-lib-cog2).
+The current set of known *formats* (from the `CogAudioFormat` enum class) are:

 | Name    | Enumeration   |
 |---------|---------------|